kimodri/kimodri/README.md

 # 👋 Hello!

 - Kim Audrey, a Computer Science student
-- I focus on Data Science and AI
+- I focus on Data Science and ML Engineering
 - Also eyeing backend development and data engineering

 If you want to collaborate, hit me up!